 Moonshine: Also known as white liquor, hooch, or white whiskey.
 It is a term used to describe high-proof distilled spirits made from corn mash that was produced illegally.

 Motown Music: Motown was originally a record company founded by Berry Gordy.
 Many successful black artists such as Diana Ross, Smokey Robinson, Stevie Wonder, The Temptations, Marvin Gaye, Michael Jackson & The Jackson 5, and Lionel Richie were associated with Motown and brought together a racially divided country through music.
-It hade a huge influence on society and to this day, no other record company exerted such an influence.
+It made a huge influence on society and to this day, no other record company exerted such an influence.

 Mullet: Type of ray-finned fish found on the gulf coast or in tropical waters.
 During the Second World War, it was used as a meat substitute.

-- Morels: Prized mushroom part of the sac fungi family that are honeycomb in appearance
+Morels: Prized mushroom part of the sac fungi family that are honeycomb in appearance.

-- Chanterelles: Mushroom part of the cantharellus family typically orange or yellow in color and funnel shaped
+Chanterelles: Mushroom part of the cantharellus family.
+Typically orange or yellow in color and funnel shaped.

 Native American: People descended from the Pre-Columbian indigenous population and are composed of various distinct tribes, bands, and ethnic groups.